mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 `3/30/2020 @ 14:04:00 on Monday`

-This code works by printing out the current date-time of the RTC in the Serial Monitor and when you press the black button (`D21 Button`) on the Mayfly, the RTC gets set to the target time defined by `DateTime dt();` as shown above.
+This code works by printing out the current date-time of the RTC in the Serial Monitor and when you press the user defined button (`D21 Button`) on the Mayfly, the RTC gets set to the target time defined by `DateTime dt();` as shown above.

 Repeat the process for compiling and uploading as above and then open the Serial Monotor again.

 Use a clock or watch to observe the current time.
-When the current time nears the target time you want to set, press and hold the black button (`D21 Button`) on the Mayfly for about a second and then release it.
+When the current time nears the target time you want to set, press and hold the user defined button (`D21 Button`) on the Mayfly for about a second and then release it.
 The Serial Monitor will continue to print out the date and time of the RTC, starting with the target time you entered.

 If you need to start over or are not close enough in your synchronization, close the Serial Monitor, change the date-time string, compile, upload and open the Serial Monitor again for another attempt.